isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Mathematics.md

             font-size: 17px;
             font-weight: 400;
             text-align: left;">
-        Students using a clinometer to measure the angle of elevation of an emergency exit of a school block.
+       <br> Students using a clinometer to measure the angle of elevation of an emergency exit of a school block.
 This measurement can then be used to calculate the height of the emergency exit.
         </div>
       </td>
       <td style="margin: 0px;